12 Best Lakes in New Hampshire

 South of Weirs Beach, in Gilford, Ellacoya State Park has a 600-foot sand beach and a campground for RVs only, with no tent sites.

 Just north of Weirs Beach is quieter Meredith, with a cluster of upscale hotels and restaurants overlooking the lake.
 Its smart shops and the League of NH Craftsmen gallery are good places to go shopping.
 On the eastern shore of the lake, Wolfeboro has fewer traditional family attractions, but more places to swim.

-Brewster Beach and the smaller Carry Beach (its shallow water is great for smaller children) are close together on Lake Winnipesaukee, and Albee's Beach is on the smaller Lake Wentworth.
-All have lifeguards in the summer.
+Brewster Beach and the smaller Carry Beach (its shallow water is great for smaller children) are close together on Lake Winnipesaukee, and both have lifeguards in the summer.
 Places to launch canoes and kayaks are plentiful, and you can rent them in Wolfeboro.